joelbarmettlerUZH/ElDorado_server/Documents/UML Documentation.md

 Call this.pathFinder with the first playingPiece and the list of Cards.Returns the same arrayList this.pathFinder returns.

 **\+ public move(playingPiece: PlayingPiece, cards: ArrayList<Cards>, moveTo: HexSpace)**
 Checks in the memento whether cards corresponds to SelectedCards, placingPiece to playingPiece and if to-HexSpace is in reachables.
 If so, the players PlayingPiece is moved to the to-HexSpace location.
-If in the history of the to-HexSpaces previous an active barricadeSpace is located, deactive is called on the corresponding blockade and the blockade is added to the users barricades-array.
+If in the history of the to-HexSpaces previous an active barricadeSpace is located, deactive is called on the corresponding blockade and the blockade is added to the userEntities barricades-array.
 After a move is done, call cards.move on all cards in the Cards array.
 Finally, we check whether a deactivated barricade is now next to the to-HexSpaces neighbours.
 If this is the case, check whether the barricade is of the same type as the to-HexSpace and if the difference between the cards value and the to-HexSpaces minimalCosts allows the removal of the barricade.
-The user can then decide whether he wants to take that barricade or not.
+The userEntity can then decide whether he wants to take that barricade or not.

 When the move is done, the Player checks whether his PlayingPiece stands on a HexSpace of colour ElDoardo.
 If this is the case, he adds himself to the Games winning Player array.